benlucchesi/grails-cookie-session/README.md

   *   sessionRepository - an implementation of SessionRepository

 ## Relationship to grails-cookie-session plugin version 0.1.2
-This project started as a fix to the grails-cookie-session plugin.
+This project started as a fix to the grails-cookie-session plugin (https://github.com/literalice/grails-cookie-session).
 However, in the end the project became a complete reimplementation.
-With that said, this project would not have been possible (or at least would have taken much longer!) had it not been for the original work by Masatoshi.
+With that said, I would like to give special recognition to Masatoshi Hayashi.
+This project would not have been possible (or at least would have taken much longer!) had it not been for his original work.
 Many thanks to Masatoshi Hayashi for giving me a place to start!
-However, after reviewing this implementation, Masatoshi has agreed to let this version supersede the origin cookie-session plugin and has thus taken over the cookie-session name in the plugin repository.
+After reviewing this implementation, Masatoshi has agreed to let this version supersede his version and thus, this project has taken over the 'cookie-session' name in grails the plugin repository.

 ### Why a major version number increment from 0.1.2 to 2.0.0?
-This is a major upgrade to both functionality and implementation.
-This plugin was originally called cookie-session-v2 as it was intended to stand on its own from cookie-session v0.1.2.
-But when the decision was made to allow it to supersede the origin version, the names were changed, and the version was set to 2.0.0 to signify that its the second version of the plugin.
+This is a major functionality upgrade.
+It was also originally called cookie-session-v2 and was intended to stand on its own.
+But when the decision was made to allow it to supersede the origin implementation, the version was set to 2.0.0 to signify that its the second version of the plugin and upgrades the original version.

 ### Upgrading from cookie-session version 0.1.2
 This plugin is a drop-in replacement for cookie-session 0.1.2. and will work without as well as the cookie-session 0.1.2.